Data Binding

 Perspective's websocket client interfaces with the Python server. then replicates the server-side Table.

-const websocket = perspective.websocket("ws://localhost:8080");
+const websocket = await perspective.websocket("ws://localhost:8080");

-const server_table = websocket.open("my_table");
+const server_table = await websocket.open_table("my_table");

 const server_view = await server_table.view();

-const worker = perspective.worker();
+const worker = await perspective.worker();

 const client_table = await worker.table(server_view);